Keith-L-Watford/readme-generator/README.md

 npm i

 ## Usage
-After installing inquirer, opening the index.js in the terminal/gitbash of your choice.
-Then input 'node index.js' to start the application. <br>
+After installing inquirer, open the index.js in the terminal/gitbash of your choice.
+Then input 'node index.js' followed by enter to start the application. <br>
 Click <a href="https://drive.google.com/file/d/1qRvGWVdKMkwjuFocJDWGi9jw6xBhtt61/view" target="_blank">here</a> for a video demonstration of the app.

 ## Credits